datarobot-oss/custom-models-action/README.md

 Datasets that are referenced in this definition YAML files are expected to exist in the DataRobot catalog before doing any GitHub step.
-The user is required to upload these datasets upfront, to the DataRobot catalog via its UI or any other client.
+The user is required to upload these datasets upfront to the DataRobot catalog via its UI or any other client.

 ### Drop-In Environments